grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 - Installation of Azure Cli
 - Installation of Docker Engine
-- Installation of Tanzu Cli
+- Installation of Tanzu ClL
 - Installation of Tanzu CLI Plugins for TKG v2.4
+- Installation of Kubernetes CLI

 # Installation of Azure Cli